Spin oscillations of a single-mode polariton system driven by a plane wave: Limit cycles

 Let us now decrease $f$ and enter the range of more intensive oscillations.
-Fig.~\ref{fig:5} displays their trajectories (left side) as well as explicit dynamics (right side) in terms of the Stokes vector components $S_{1,2,3}$.
-These include the circular-polarization degree $S_3$ [Eq.~(\ref{eq:s3})] along with
+Figure~\ref{fig:5} displays the trajectories (left side) and explicit dynamics (right side) in terms of the Stokes vector components $S_{1,2,3}$.
+Along with the circular-polarization degree $S_3$ [(\ref{eq:s3})], they include